The Birth Order Bias

 Later-born children could not rise up against established scripts; they were already set.
 Although middle- and youngest children once outnumbered oldest children, their collective experience did not overpower that of the oldest child.
 Middle children agree with too much of the oldest child’s plight.
 They therefore join in with the oldest when complaining about the youngest, for all the above listed reasons.
 That’s an important point to remember about youngest child criticisms (spoiled, pesky, babied, and self-centered) — they must be byproducts of the feedback loop.
 Those scripts about the youngest child are not possible without the existence of the middle child.
 Without the middle child, the loop breaks and there is no feedback.

 Feedback matters because it makes the difference between validation or the lack thereof.
 The difference between a loser and an underdog is the underdog has shown their ability to be “one of us” despite their hardships or setbacks.
-Oldest children have been relying on middle children to be in this together while watching the supposed advantages of the youngest child.
+Oldest children have been relying on middle children to be “in this together” while watching the supposed advantages of the youngest child.
 Middle children, in turn, have been relying on the scripts of the oldest and piggybacking off of them to become a saint.
 Without the middle child, there’s not a “one of us,” but more of an “us vs. them.”
 The oldest child says, “I’ll show you my hardships,” while the youngest child responds, “I’ll raise you mine.”
 Now both can’t win.
 They’re both losers.

 Some might say I’m forgetting something: Middle children exist in a category outside of older siblings, and have their own scripts attached to them.
 They’re “born too late and too soon,” they’re squeezed for attention, they’re ignored, they’re unspoiled, they have realistic expectations of life, and they’re the peacekeepers and negotiators of the family.
 These scripts seem unique to the middle child position and even clash with the hardships of the oldest, especially the first script.
 If we say middle children were born too late (for the perks and privileges of being the oldest), doesn’t that run contrary to the script that the oldest child is the saint?
 Isn’t that therefore proof of there not being a feedback loop?

-Here’s the thing: these scripts are carefully crafted so as not to offend the oldest, even the one about middle children being born too late.
+Nope.
+Those scripts are carefully crafted so as not to offend the oldest, even the one about middle children being born too late.
 The oldest child’s perks and privileges are often explained away as concessions for having to do more chores and act as supplementary parents to younger siblings.
 Middle children are “ignored,” because the oldest child bears harsher discipline and more pressure. . . which falls in line with middle children having more realistic expectations.
 Middle children are the least likely to be spoiled because it’s undeniable they receive hand-me-downs, but the oldest is really the one who deserves a gold medal for the crosses they have to bear.
 There’s a reason we call the middle child position the “hardest one to pin down” —it’s because they’re really a pawn in the game to get everyone to pick the older sibling side.
 Middle child scripts don’t go against the feedback loop, but work with it.

 Then there’s another counterpoint.
 It is conventional wisdom the birth order truly bearing the worst burden is the oldest daughter — they are especially expected to do more chores and act as supplementary parents to younger siblings.
 Clearly this is proof they really do have it the worst, right?
 If oldest sons had it just as bad, there would be a similar script for their side.
 Maybe there is no feedback loop.

 To that, I say as a middle daughter I often felt a similar expectation — to be the babysitter, or drive my younger siblings around, or do more chores when my younger siblings couldn’t.
-It’s just that on top of that, as a younger sibling, I didn’t have the added concession of claiming the first designated kid-car as my own, or have a big deal made of my firsts, or get to be the leader all that much.
+It’s just on top of that, as a younger sibling, I didn’t have the added concession of claiming the first designated kid-car as my own, or have a big deal made of my firsts, or get to be the leader all that much.
 The “oldest daughter” claim to fame is another power dynamic at work, that of championing the oppressed gender, women, as opposed to the dominant gender, men.

 The Ultimate Culprit Behind Only-Child Shaming